Don J. McGrath, Chairman of the Board

 David O'Neill oversees NFWF conservation activities across the country.
 From 2002 to 2007, he served as executive director of the Chesapeake Bay Trust, which was created by the Maryland General Assembly to support Chesapeake Bay restoration.
 During his tenure, he increased the Trust’s conservation funding portfolio by more than 225 percent.
 Mr. O’Neill also served as a vice president at Cherokee Investment Partners, a private equity firm focused on brown fields redevelopment.
 He has lectured on land use and environmental issues at conferences and seminars across the nation and internationally.
 He joined NFWF in 2010 as Director of the Eastern Partnership Office.

-Thomas Kelsch, Vice President, Gulf Environmental Benefit Fund
+Thomas Kelsch, Senior Vice President, Gulf Environmental Benefit Fund

 Tom Kelsch joined NFWF in 1998 and has served the Foundation as Vice President, Conservation Programs, Director of the Eastern Partnership Office, and Director of Conservation Education.
 He spent eight years as an environmental scientist with the U.S. Environmental Protection Agency’s Office of Wetlands, Oceans and Watersheds and was Chief of the Wetlands Regulatory Policy Section from 1995 to 1998.
 He also has extensive experience as an environmental planner for a private consulting firm.
 Mr. Kelsch holds a B.L.A. in Landscape Architecture from Michigan State University and earned an M.E.S. in Environmental Studies from Yale University.